GoogleChrome/web.dev/src/site/content/en/blog/url/index.md

 ## Hostname

-Hostname is defined by the JavaScript `URL` API, but not elsewhere by the URL Standard.
+Hostname is defined by the JavaScript `URL` API, but not elsewhere by the URL standard.
 See [host representation](https://url.spec.whatwg.org/#concept-domain) for more detail.

 [`URL.hostname`](https://developer.mozilla.org/docs/Web/API/URL/hostname) returns the